LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/waypoint.md

 # Waypoint Step Property
-The waypoint step property is a gobal step property (it can be specified on any step regardless of type).
+The waypoint step property is a gobal step property (it can be specified on any step).

 ### Structure:
 ```js